Lower Long Tom AVA

-Lower Long Tom is an American Viticultural Area (AVA) located in Oregon's southern Willamette Valley, near the cities of Junction City and Monroe, with 90% of area in Lane County and the remaining in Benton County.
-Its center is approximately 20 mi northwest of Eugene and the same distance south of Corvallis.
+Lower Long Tom is an American Viticultural Area (AVA) located in Oregon's southern Willamette Valley landform, near the cities of Junction City and Monroe, with 90% of area in Lane County and the remaining in Benton County.
+Its center is approximately 20 mi northwest of Eugene and equidistant south of Corvallis.
 The AVA starts south of the town of Cheshire and roughly follows Long Tom River to south of the town of Monroe, being entirely on the west side of the river.
-It was established on November 10, 2021 by the Alcohol and Tobacco Tax and Trade Bureau, Treasury after reviewing the petition submitted by Dieter Boehm, owner of High Pass Vineyard and Winery, proposing the establishment of the viticultural area named "Lower Long Tom."
-Its encompasses approximately 25000 acres and established with 12 wineries and 24 commercially-producing vineyards cultivating about 575 acres.
-It lies entirely within the Willamette Valley AVA and is primarily known for its Pinot noir and Pinot gris.
+It was established as the nation's 260^{th}, the state's 22^{nd} and valley's eleventh wine appellation on November 10, 2021 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Dieter Boehm, owner of High Pass Vineyard and Winery, proposing the viticultural area named "Lower Long Tom."

+It encompasses approximately 25000 acres with, at the outset, twelve wineries and 24 commercially-producing vineyards cultivating about 575 acres.
+It lies entirely within the Willamette Valley AVA and is primarily known for its Pinot Noir and Pinot gris.